Sanmenxia Henan, China Travel Guide

 A city park with local art installations, well-maintained green spaces, and areas for relaxation.
 It gives a pleasant urban green lung.

 The Yellow River is the dominant waterway.
-Sanmenxia does not feature natural beaches or large natural lakes suitable for typical recreation, aside from the reservoir produced by the Sanmenxia Dam, used for boating and sightseeing.
+Sanmenxia does not feature natural beaches or large natural lakes suitable for typical recreation, aside from the reservoir produced by the Sanmenxia Dam, used for boating activities and sightseeing.

 The Yellow River Scenic Area offers various points along the river for impressive views, especially around the Sanmenxia Dam.
 The sheer scale of the river and the dam creates a powerful visual experience, especially at sunrise or sunset.